Geography and the Market for CEOs

 I examine the role of geography in the market for CEOs and find that firms hire locally five times more often than expected if geography were irrelevant to the matching process.
-Geography affects both labor supply and demand.
-Firms located in less desirable locations that are less R&D-intensive are more likely to hire local CEOs.
-Compensation and turnover are lower for local CEOs than for non-locals and unlike non-local CEOs, the compensation of locals depends on local labor market factors.
-These results are consistent with CEOs optimally matching to firms, whereby the geographic preferences of CEOs influence the matching outcomes.
+This local matching bias is widespread and exists even among the largest U.S. firms.
+Tests reveal that local geographic preferences of CEOs are likely influencing the matching outcomes.
+Compensation and turnover are lower for local than for non-local CEOs, and unlike non-local CEOs, the compensation of locals depends on local labor market factors.
+These findings change the prior in the finance literature that CEO labor markets for large U.S. corporations are national markets.

 Keywords: CEO, geography, corporate finance

 JEL Classification: G30, G34working papers series

 Date posted: June 16, 2010 ; Last revised: November 15, 2014

 © 2015 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.422 seconds